“Let all you do be done in love.” 1 Cor 16:14

 Sept.
-11-29th – MAP TESTING/Please have students prepared at least with plenty of sleep!
+18th-29th – MAP TESTING- Get students prepared with plenty of sleep & a good breakfast.

 Sept.
 20th– MOD pizza fundraiser for the 8th grade class

-Sept.25th – Principal’s Coffee 8:15 (come and get all your questions answered)
+Sept.25th – Principal’s Coffee 8:15 (Come and get all your questions answered.
+Translation provided.)

 Sept 27th– Individual Picture Day, Pre-K only and any other K-8 students